 This particular work is also importantly autobiographical, giving us a glimpse of the artist through its items.
 When the Tate Gallery acquired it, Spoerri had the opportunity to explain, "the location was Hotel Carcassonne, 23 rue Mouffetard, Paris 5ième, a tiny hotel room, 'au mois' where I had no table to eat [from], and so I took bits of hardboard and in this case the back of [a] Vasarely multiple."
 The multiple had been part of the artist's MAT Edition project.
 These details indicate the life of a struggling and busy artist.
 The book Dichtungen in Prosa by the Swiss poet Robert Walser was given to Spoerri by his uncle Theophile Spoerri who was like a father to him.
 It is still one of the artist's favorite books and shows here the strong bond between the uncle and his nephew.
 This allows Spoerri to acknowledge his uncle and maybe to fix his whole unsettling childhood on a piece of board.
 He states: "I think that actually it's a question of territory.
 Because I had lost my territory since childhood, and even during childhood, I never had a territory. [...]
 I was a Romanian Jew, evangelical in an orthodox country, whose father was dead, without being certain that he was really dead.
 I swear to you, the first things I glued down were all that, that feeling."

-Glass, paper, ceramic, metal and plastic on wood - Tate, London
+Glass, paper, ceramic, metal and plastic on wood - Collection of the Tate, United Kingdom

 Repas Hongrois, Tableau-piege